alist-org/docs/docs/guide/webdav.md

 Give a few examples of filling in **`WebDav`**, the account password is the account password of your AList user

 This is basically the way of writing, and the way of writing may be different for different software.
 If there is no separate path option, it is normal to add the `/dav` option after the site

+The different buttons at the top below can be clicked to view

 :::tabs#WebDav